 This presentation is about the life of Ella growing up on the Standing Rock Reservation as a Yankton Sioux.
-Her father was one of the first Episcopalian ministers to be ordained and her mother was a member of the San Arc Band, the Keepers of the Pipe, which had a great impact on Ella's future as a scholar and ethnographer.
+Her father was one of the first Episcopalian ministers to be ordained, and her mother was a member of the San Arc Band, the Keepers of the Pipe which had a great impact on Ella's future as a scholar and ethnographer.

 216 Sundance Pass, Brookings, SD 57006

-How Native American Philosophies Can Enable us to Protect Our World?
+How Native American Philosophies Can Enable us to Protect Our World

-Leopold portrays the natural world in ways that are simple, poetic, lyrical, astonishingly pure, lovely, and without us even knowing it, embedded in sound ecological principles that we learn painlessly.
-As a graduate of Yale Forestry School in the early 20th century, Leopold was hell-bent to grow as many trees, clear-cut as many forests, and make as much money as humanly possible.
-But then, one day he experienced a glorious ecological epiphany: we (all life) are all part of the same fabric, we are essentially all one being.
+Our 21st century world is extremely fragile.
+What does Aldo Leopold have to offer in the way of ecological clarity?
+Granholm shares on 20th century Aldo Leopold, considered by many to be the father of wildlife ecology and the United States' wilderness system, who portrayed the natural world in ways that were simple, poetic, lyrical, astonishingly pure, lovely; and without us even knowing it, were embedded in sound ecological principles learned painlessly.
+Leopold was hell-bent to grow as many trees, clear-cut as many forests, and make as much money as humanly possible.
+Then, one day, he experienced a glorious ecological epiphany: we (all life) are part of the same fabric, we are essentially all one being.

 Hicks will discuss his latest novel, The Commandant of Lubizec, which is based upon Auschwitz and the other Operation Reinhard camps.
-Hicks will read passages from his novel, show several photos, and talk about what it was like to visit Auschwitz.
+Hicks will read passages from his novel, show photos of the camps, and talk about visiting Auschwitz.

 Writing Fiction, Writing Poetry